 6. Forest Lawn Cemetery

 Visit Forest Lawn Cemetary.
 I know it sounds odd, but Forest Lawn is both fascinating and beautiful.
 Using the self-guided tour app you can tour the cemetery for free visiting the notable graves within.
-Notable graves include US President Millard Fillmore, Seneca Indian Chief Red Jacket, as well as Song Writer Rick James.
+Notable graves include United States President Millard Fillmore, Seneca Indian Chief Red Jacket, as well as singer, songwriter, and producer Rick James.

-Of course there is a paid tour available if you would like a guide and presenters.
+Of course, there is a paid tour available if you would like a guide and presenters.
+I highly recommend taking this tour (when available) as it is a look into the history of the area.
+The stories are interesting and educational.

 7. War of 1812 Walking Tour